Welcome the Blessed Mary to the Divine Table in the Heaven

 body and soul into heavenly glory,’

-Responding to her prayers, Jesus in fact promised to his Mother and his disciples just before his bearing the Cross, followed by his Resurrection and his own Ascension;
+This Collect reminds us of his assurance of Jesus given to his Mother and his disciples just before his bearing the Cross, followed by his Resurrection and his Ascension.

 “When I am lifted up from the earth,